The East Facade of the House from a 1919 photograph

 Built / Designed For: Walter Bluett (1480-81) and enlarged by his son, Richard Bluett (from 1485).

 House & Family History: In 1609 William Every added the three-story dining room block.
-In 1927-29 the Gatehouse was restored, with the single upper room rebuilt based on 1926-27 drawing plans by Sir Harold Brakspear.
 In the 1930s a residential wing was added.
 In June of 2020 Cothay, together with 38 acres, was listed for sale for £5 million.